hal/site/content/documentation/get-started.md

 toc: true
 weight: 10
 ---
 The HAL management console is part of every WildFly and JBoss EAP installation.
-To get started simply add an user via the `add-user.sh` script, fire up your browser and open http://localhost:9990.
+To get started simply fire up your browser and open http://localhost:9990.

 # Independent Mode